noahbailey/spambot/README.md

 ## Running (The easy way)

-To get up and running quickly, just build and run the docker container:
+To get up and running quickly, pull and run the docker container:

+    docker run -it noahbailey/spambot:latest

+Or, you may choose to build the container locally:

     docker built -t "spambot" .
     docker run -it spambot"